-- Today it appears that neither the Real Estate Brokers, nor Real Estate agents, nor many speculators UNDERSTAND the catastrophy they market is heading for.
+- Today it appears that neither the Real Estate Brokers, nor Real Estate agents, nor many speculators UNDERSTAND the catastrophe the market is heading for.
 Eventually shit hits the fan when you sell a 1,000 sq. ft dwelling for $ 300,000!

 - Most Real Estate brokers and agents in Spain try to make some fast and easy money and service and reliability is not the rule to the day.
 Hence this market must be approached with extreme caution.
-Many buildings, houses have been built illegal and it can take up to 10 years to get a title delivered.
-On many occassions, properties have been sold twice...
+Many buildings, houses have been built illegally and it can take up to 10 years to get a title delivered.
+On many occasions, properties have been sold twice...

 - The legal system in Spain is absolutely unreliable and in many cases also corrupt.